top of page

 RESTAURANT CAN RAFALET

-Tonight, for my birthday dinner it was mixed paella finished off with a hierbas liquor from the Balearic Islands served "on la casa" by the friendly restaurant staff.
-The place I chose for this orgy was Can Rafalet in Es Calo de Sant Agustí which boasts the prettiest views on the island.
+Tonight, my birthday dinner was mixed paella, finished with a hierbas liquor from the Balearic Islands, and served "on la casa" by the friendly restaurant staff.
+The place I chose for this orgy was Can Rafalet in Es Calo de Sant Agustí, which boasts the prettiest views on the Island.

-Here the sea is at its turquoise best and I like the paella here.
-Whereas other places serve rice with "some things in it" this place serves a paella worth its salt, studded with meat and seafood.
+The sea is at its turquoise best here, and I like the paella.
+Other places serve rice with "some things in it," but this place serves a paella worth its salt, studded with meat and seafood.

-As soon as you sit down you get a delicious aioli loaded with garlic, the obligatory olives and a basket of crusty rolls set before you.
-The aioli is proper garlicky and the rolls are used to scoop up the dip, which is said to be first introduced by the Roman emperor Nero in between his fiddle lessons.
+You are served a delicious aioli loaded with garlic, the obligatory olives, and a basket of crusty rolls as soon as you sit down.
+The aioli is proper garlicky, and the rolls are used to scoop up the dip, which was first introduced by the Roman emperor Nero in between his fiddle lessons.

-I knew exactly what I wanted and I even got confident enough to order in Spanish “Por favor Tomar me paella mixta“ You can only order paella for two so I had to eat it all myself!
+I knew exactly what I wanted and felt confident enough to order in Spanish: "Por favor, tomar me paella mixta.
+"Since you can only order paella for two, I had to eat it myself!

-Because my friend Bernadette does not eat meat and fish, she settled for a rather delicious Ensalada de queso de Cabra (goat's cheese salad).
+Because my friend Bernadette does not eat meat or fish, she settled for a delicious Ensalada de queso de cabra (goat cheese salad).

-It was wonderful, and the view wasn't bad either.
+It was terrific, and the view wasn't bad either.

-Actually, as you can see the view is outstanding.
+As you can see, the view is outstanding.

-This was the best paella I think I have had in a restaurant on the island.
-The flavours were fused together beautifully with the saffron and the seafood, fish and chicken.
+This was the best paella I have had in a restaurant on the Island.
+The saffron and the seafood, fish, and chicken beautifully fused the flavours.

-After finishing I then questioned the astonished waiters when they found an empty pan whether this was for one or two people.
-I was just messing with them and besides, it was my birthday and the day demanded an excess of some kind.
-The waiter boasted his grandmother's paella was the best “por supuesto” I exclaimed. (of course)
+After finishing, I asked the astonished waiters whether this was for one or two people when they found an empty pan.
+I was messing with them, and besides, it was my birthday, and the day demanded an excess of some kind.
+The waiter boasted his grandmother's paella was the best "por supuesto", I exclaimed. (of course)

-When they found out I was from California and were visibly impressed (I even sang them a Beach Boys song) we were plied with copious amounts of hierbas, the local potent liquor, and so we stumbled back home just down the road drunk and stuffed, (at least I was) and swearing not to eat or drink anything for at least 24 hours.
+When they found out I was from California and were visibly impressed (I even sang them a Beach Boys song), we were plied with copious amounts of hierbas, the local potent liquor.
+So we stumbled back home just down the road, drunk and stuffed (at least I was) and swearing not to eat or drink anything for at least 24 hours.

 All kinds of fish and seafood are available here, all of excellent quality.